 This year has a lot of catching up to do.
 Even with the padding provided last week, snowfall in winter 2012-13 remains stuck near 40 inches -- most of this gone due to corresponding snaps of warmer weather.

-Despite this, local highway department budgets suggest the season has not been kind in the manner
+Despite this, local highway department budgets suggest the season has not been kind in the manner of last year's non-winter, which left many local municipalities with road maintenance savings.

 "Definitely a lot of materials going to the roads this year," Timothy Lescarbeau, North Adams Commissioner of Public Services said.
 "We're almost at the point that we'd be at on a heavy snow year."